Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: First properties

 The linearised vector field has trace,

-Thus the trace is zero where $\cos 2\pi y=\varepsilon\sin 2\pi x $, which form two closed curves on $E$, one near $y=\frac{1}{4}$ and the other one near $y=-\frac{1}{4}$.
-The trace of both equilibria is negative on the part projecting to the right of these curves, and positive to the left, whereas in the region enclosed by the projection of these curves (we will show they are simple curves in section \ref{sec:trace-zero_curves}) the sign differs between equilibria, see \cite[Figure 24(b)]{Baesens_2018}.
+Thus the trace is zero where $\cos 2\pi y=\varepsilon\sin 2\pi x $, which forms two non-contractible closed curves on $\mathcal E$, one near $y=\frac{1}{4}$ and the other one near $y=-\frac{1}{4}$, dividing $\mathcal E$ into two pieces.
+The trace of both equilibria is negative on the part projecting to the right of these curves, and positive to the left, whereas in the region enclosed by the projection of these curves (we will show they are simple curves in section \ref{sec:trace-zero_curves}) the sign differs between equilibria, see figure~\ref{fig:resonance}(b).